ChenCheng-976/Semantic-Inpainting/README.md

-# A Semantic Inpainting Framework for Distributed Cross-Modal Integrated Sensing and Communication
+# Semantic Inpainting for Distributed Cross-Modal Integrated Sensing and Communication (ISAC)

 **Semantic Inpainting with Multi-Modal Data (e.g., Image + CSI)**
 This repository contains code and models for performing visual inpainting of occluded regions using deep learning, with a focus on leveraging auxiliary sensor modalities such as Wi-Fi CSI (Channel State Information).